aquasecurity/katacoda-scenarios/Starboard/Starboard-operator/intro.md

 * Run ConfigAuditReports
 * Eun CiskubebenchReports

-You will not need to install anything, everything is provided through Katacoda.
+You will not need to install anything locally or from an external website, everything is provided through Katacoda.
+However, you are encouraged to play around with with the example once the scenario is over.

 ## Resources